 In Soft AP mode, the adapter will work as an AP.
-This function is available only in Windows7.
 Suppose that only one computer in your house can access the Internet for various reasons like only one WLAN port is available on your wired broadband router, however, other wireless-capable devices also want to share the Internet.
 Then the adapter can be configured as an AP under the Soft AP mode, saving you the trouble of having to get a separate access point or a router.